kilpkonn/msc-thesis/main.typ

 ==== Intellij
 Intellij#cite-footnote("IntelliJ IDEA", "2024-04-06", "https://web.archive.org/web/20240409180113/https://www.jetbrains.com/idea/") is an IDE by JetBrains for Java.
 Similarly to all other JetBrains products it does not use LSP but rather has all the tooling built into the product.
-It provides the completion of all the items in scope as well the methods/fields of receiver type.
+It provides the completion of all the items in scope as well the methods and fields of receiver type.
 They call it the "basic completions".
 The tool has also understanding of expected type, so it attempts to order the suggestions based on their types.
 This means that suggestions with expected type appear first in the list.